The Cornwall We Want

 The narrative has to change.

-by mickey, over 4 years agoWe need to change the narrative around Cornwall.
+by mickey, almost 6 years agoWe need to change the narrative around Cornwall.
 The belief seems to be, both within Cornwall, and outside, that Cornwall would be a basket case without tourism, that there is nothing here without tourism, and that we should be grateful for the money that tourists, and second home owners apparently bring to the county.

 The reality is that for the roughly 20% of jobs in the tourist industry that may be true, but the other 80% seem to be largely forgotten and the potential opportunities for young people either forgotten or stifled by the impacts of tourism - high housing...
 Continue reading